Skip to contents

 Multi-panel Figures with patchwork

 The patchwork package composes multiple ggplot objects into a single figure.
-Use it to place two related plots side by side, or to stack a main plot above a companion table or risk panel.
+The two patterns we reach for most are side-by-side comparisons and a main plot stacked above a companion table or risk panel.

 Side-by-side plots